Celebrating 20 years of community-led development "The Apache Way"

 The Apache Software Foundation exists to create open source software.
 Thus, the fundamental requirement for a release is that it consist of the necessary source code to build the project.
-Optionally, a release may be accompanied by compiled binaries for the convenience of users.
+Optionally, a release may also be accompanied by compiled binaries for the convenience of users.

 All the source code of the project must be covered by the Apache License, version 2.0.
-The license must be included in each source file.
+The license or appropriate boilerplate text must be included in each source file.
 For the license to be valid, the code must have been contributed by an individual covered by an appropriate contributor license agreement, or have otherwise been licensed to the Foundation and passed through IP clearance.
 See this page for details on licensing and this FAQ for details on release requirements.
 When in doubt, contact the Foundation's Legal resources by filing a JIRA under the 'LEGAL' project.
-The RAT tool can assist in checking for compliance.
+The Apache RAT tool can assist in checking for compliance.